Website Terms of Use Definitions & Glossary

 img

-Now that you are familiarized with Privacy Policy Fundamentals, it is time to consider some of the common clauses and terminology that are located within the Terms of Use.
+Now that you are familiar with Privacy Policy Fundamentals, it is time to consider some of the common clauses and terminology that are located within the Terms of Use.
 The Terms of Use Agreement (aka: Terms of Service; Terms and Conditions) lays out the rules that website Users must follow when accessing the site, selects the governing law, and limits the liability of the website owner, among many other things.
 Every website should have a Terms of Use in place, so it is important to understand the components contained in these agreements.

 While it is good practice to draft the Terms of Use in “layman’s terms,” the agreements can still be difficult to digest.
 Below is a high-level breakdown of fifteen common clauses and terminology that appear within Terms of Use Agreements: